Pin itNicklaus Signature design where Lowcountry marsh meets strategic golf.

-The marsh is not merely scenic backdrop.
-It functions as the course's primary strategic element, defining carry distances on at least eight holes and framing approach shots on several more.
-Nicklaus routed the course to bring players alongside the marsh repeatedly, creating a rhythm of open inland holes alternating with tighter corridors where salt grass and pluff mud wait for anything pushed or pulled.
-The par-four thirteenth exemplifies this pattern: a dogleg left where the aggressive line shortens the approach but requires a carry over tidal marsh that shifts visually depending on the tide cycle.
+The marsh is not scenic backdrop; it is the course's primary strategic element.
+It defines carry distances on at least eight holes and frames approach shots on several more.
+Nicklaus routed the course to bring you alongside the marsh repeatedly, alternating open inland holes with tighter corridors where salt grass and pluff mud wait for anything pushed or pulled.
+The par-4 13th is a representative example: a dogleg left where the aggressive line shortens the approach but requires a carry over tidal marsh that shifts visually depending on the tide.

 Green complexes reflect Nicklaus's mature design preferences from the late 1980s.
-They are moderately sized, elevated, and defended by deep bunkers positioned to penalize specific miss patterns.
-The greens themselves feature enough internal movement to reward precise distance control without resorting to the severe undulation found on some of his earlier work.
-Putting surfaces run at reasonable speeds for a semi-private operation, quick enough to demand attention but not so fast that casual players lose balls off the edges.
+They are moderately sized, elevated, and defended by deep bunkers positioned to penalise specific miss patterns.
+Internal contour rewards distance control without resorting to severe undulation.
+Putting speeds are quick enough to demand attention but not so fast that casual players lose balls off the edges.

-The Lowcountry setting provides environmental texture that distinguishes Pawleys Plantation from the pine-corridor layouts that dominate the northern Grand Strand.
+The Lowcountry setting distinguishes Pawleys Plantation from the pine-corridor layouts that dominate the northern Grand Strand.
 Egrets, herons, and occasionally dolphins in the adjacent creek systems are regular companions.
-The air carries salt and the light changes with the tides.
-These are not small things when a course relies on atmosphere rather than artificial landscaping to create its character.
+The air carries salt and the light shifts with the tides.

 Myrtle Beach, South Carolina